QuentinRa/blog.quentinra.dev/info/html/forms/input.md

 * use a **label** for each input, the **for** value is matching the **id** value of the input field.

-By doing that, clicking on the label will focus the input field and make it ready for input.
+By doing that, a click on the label will focus the input field and make it ready for input.

 * **name**: it's the name that will be used server-side